unionai-oss/pandera/docs/source/schema_models.rst

 is no clear way of how a child class can e.g. remove fields or update them without completely overriding previous settings.
 This is because inheritance is strictly additive.

-:class:`~pandera.schemas.DataFrameSchema`s do have these options though, as described in :ref:`_dataframe schema transformations`, which you can leverage by overriding your Schema Model's :func:`~pandera.model.SchemaModel.to_schema` method.
+:class:`~pandera.schemas.DataFrameSchema` objects do have these options though, as described in :ref:`_dataframe schema transformations`, which you can leverage by overriding your Schema Model's :func:`~pandera.model.SchemaModel.to_schema` method.